incessantmeraki/stream-count-dict/readme.md

 # stream-count-dict

-takes readable stream as a parameter and returns an object dictionary which represents word count.
+takes readable stream as a parameter and returns an dictionary(object) which represents word count.

 ## Usage